csimal/metaplex-networks/README.md

 ] add https://github.com/csimal/NetworkEpidemics.jl
 ```
 Several community packages are also used.
 You can install them by running the `install.jl` file, either by entering `include("install.jl")` in the REPL, or by running `julia install.jl` in the command line.

+## Usage
+The notebooks are self contained, and generate the figures of the paper (to be published).
+The `old` folder contains the original code of the project.
+Ignore it unless you want to see simple implementations of the various models.
+The package made from it is considerably more complex and might not be as easy to understand.